Actively Recruiting

 - Participation in another interventional study

-- Not affiliated with French Social Security
+- Not affiliated with the French Social Security system

-- Refusal to consent to the study
+- Refusal to consent to study participation

 AI-Screening